Gay bathhouse: United States

-As of 2013, Los Angeles, Chicago, Philadelphia, Atlanta, Seattle, Berkeley, San Jose, Cleveland, Portland, Reno, Las Vegas, Detroit, Indianapolis, Dallas, Houston, Denver, Miami and Fort Lauderdale were some of the American cities that had bathhouses in operation.
+As of 2013, Los Angeles, Chicago, Philadelphia, Atlanta, Seattle, Berkeley, San Jose, Cleveland, Portland, Providence, Reno, Las Vegas, Detroit, Indianapolis, Houston, Dallas, Denver, Miami and Fort Lauderdale were some of the American cities that had bathhouses in operation.

 In 1985, the New York City Health Department ordered that the city's gay bathhouses be closed.
 As a result, heterosexual sex clubs such as Plato's Retreat had to shut down as well because the city had just passed a gay rights ordinance, and allowing the heterosexual clubs to remain open while closing the gay establishments would have been a violation of that ordinance.

+In 1988, Minneapolis banned bathhouses; however, this ban was repealed in 2026.

 On October 8, 2010, ten patrons and one employee were arrested during a police raid at Club Dallas in Texas.
 The patrons were charged with either public lewdness or indecent exposure while the employee was charged with interfering with the police.
 The Dallas Police Department's liaison to the gay community stated that their actions were in response to a complaint.